 - 2. If necessary, lower the windows, unlock the doors and open the tail gate as required, before disconnecting the 12V battery.
-Once the 12V battery is disconnected, power controls will not operate (refer to below "4." for 12V battery disconnection). - 3.
-Before disconnecting the 12V battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental restart. - 4.
-Follow the procedure below to disable the high-voltage battery: - Open the hood and locate the 12V battery and fuse box.
+Once the 12V battery is disconnected, power controls will not operate. - 3.
+Before disconnecting the 12V battery, remove the Smart Key at least 2 meters away from the vehicle to prevent accidental a.
+Open the hood and locate the 12V battery b.
+Disconnect the negative (-) terminal of 12V battery